-(A) Pursuant to section 3719.13, an entity licensed or registered by the state board of pharmacy is subject to an on-site inspection by the board.
+(A) Pursuant to section 3719.13 of the Revised Code, an entity licensed or registered by the state board of pharmacy is subject to an on-site inspection by the board.
 An authorized board agent may, without notice, carry out an on-site inspection or investigation of an entity licensed or registered by the board.
 Upon verification of the board agent's credentials, the agent shall be permitted to enter the licensed or registered entity.

 (B) Submission of an application for a license or registration with the state board of pharmacy constitutes permission for entry and on-site inspection by an authorized board agent.